 Yet with unique variation and varied ecosystem the country is densely rich in tropical and alpine forests swarmed with diverse wildlife, great peaks of the world, frozen valleys, deep gorges, mysterious canyons, fast and furious rivers, running hills and cool and calm lakes.
 Nepal bags a colorful array of vibrant cultures, exotic traditions, feasts and festivals lined up every month, unique and wonderful art and architecture and the warm hospitality that people share with each other.
 All these have made Nepal a living museum that people cannot resist to explore.

-Trekking in the Nepalese Himalayas is simply a light athletic experience as trekking or hiking is not mountaineering.
-Attitude with a spirit of adventure and good physical form is enough to explore the exotic and will enjoy the thrills of trekking and fascinating discoveries.
-However it is important to remember, it requires an adequate level of physical preparation and should remember that there is also a psychological commitment in walking on the mountains.
+Trekking in Nepal is a physical and mental adventure for individuals who wish to traverse across the mountains and into nature.
+A positive attitude, an adventurous spirit, and decent physical condition are all that is required to explore the unusual and experience the thrills of trekking and exciting discoveries.
+However it is important to remember, it requires an adequate level of physical preparation and you should also remember that there is also a psychological commitment in trekking on to the mountains.

 As such, Rainbow Mountain Treks offers a variety of fantastic treks and holidays throughout Nepal, all of which are professionally guided and focus on sustainable tourism and ethical business methods.
 We believe in giving our customers a variety of trips to choose from.
 Hence, we offer a variety of trekking holidays in Nepal, from accessible to more challenging and remote routes, including the well-known Everest Base Camp Trek and Annapurna Circuit Trek, as well as lesser-known destinations such as the Manaslu Circuit Trek.

 Our tour guides are knowledgeable, experienced, and interesting.
 We’ve been organizing trekking trips for people for more than two decades, and we’re proud of our exacting quality and proven expertise.